Welcome to ACE Postsecondary School

-Become a Qualified Caregiver at ACE Education and Training Center
+Become a Professional Caregiver at ACE Postsecondary School

 If the caregiving agency business where you work is contracted with the Arizona Health Care Cost Containment System (AHCCCS)—the Medicaid program in Arizona—but does not have an approved licensed DCW training facility, ACE can provide the caregiver training required.

 The DCW training at ACE also provides the necessary training if your agency is contracted with the Department of Economic Security / Division of Developmental Disabilities.
 We provide the training required to care for individuals with developmental disabilities, and we also offer Prevention & Support and Article 9 classes.
 Article 9 is required by The Division of Developmental Disabilities.
 Caregiving courses at ACE exceed state and federal requirements.

 CPR, AED, and First Aid Training

 If you need CPR certification—including automated external defibrillator (AED) certification (adult, child, and infant) and First Aid—ACE can provide expert training in those classes.
 All caregivers in Arizona must have these courses to be a qualified Direct Care Worker/Support Provider.